 Our research and teaching focuses upon film, television and other media, their complex interrelations, and the creative and cultural contexts in which they are produced and consumed.
-We are recognised as world leaders in the study of British, Hollywood and Asian cinemas, popular film and television genres, and feminist approaches to media.
-Some of our major assets include the East Anglian Film Archive, a unique resource utilised by staff and students, our close links with the British Film Institute in London and with regional organisations such as Norwich Film Festival and Norfolk Screen.
+We have industry replicating facilities on campus including a digital media suite and TV studio and in the city centre at our Broadcast House facilities.
+We have close working relationships with the East Anglian Film Archive, a unique resource utilised by staff and students, the British Film Institute in London and with regional organisations such as Norwich Film Festival and Norfolk Screen.
+Our academic staff also organise and deliver our own film festivals: The Green Film Festival and Norwich Queer International Festival of Film.